 For a fair comparison, we first perform the training and testing only using the proposed Multi-Patch subnet, and evaluate it with some other multi-patch-based networks.

 DMA-Net.
 DMA-Net proposed in [23] is a very recent dedicated deep Multi-Patch-based CNN for aesthetic assessment.
 Specifically, DMA-Net performs multi-column CNN training and testing.
 Five randomly cropped patches from each image was used as training, and the label of the image is associated with the bag of patches.
-Here we compare New-MP-Net with four types of DMA-Net architecture.
+Here we compare the proposed scheme with four types of DMA-Net architecture.
 DMA-Netave and DMA-Netmax train the DMA-Net using standard patch pooling scheme, where DMA-Netave performs average pooling and DMA-Netmax performs max pooling.
 The DMA-Net using Statistics Aggregation Structure is denoted as DMA-Netstat and Fully-Connected Sorting Aggregation Structure as DMA-Netfc.

 MP-Net.
-The Multi-Patch subnet that takes the inputs by our proposed adaptive patch selection scheme is denoted as New-MP-Net.
+The Multi-Patch subnet that takes the inputs by the proposed adaptive patch selection scheme is denoted as New-MP-Net.
 Since we adopt much deeper shared column CNNs (VGG16) in New-MP-Net.
 One may argue that the better performance may rely on the adoption of VGG16.
 Therefore, we train and test New-MP-Net by the same random cropping strategy in [23], which is denoted as Random-MP-Net.
 Specifically, we randomly crop 50 groups of patches from the original image with a 224×224 cropping window.
 For each testing image, we perform prediction for 50 random crops and take their average as the final prediction result.

 The experimental results are shown in Table 1.
 We can see that, New-MP-Net outperforms all types of DMA-Net architectures.
 Although DMA-Net randomly cropped 50 groups of patches to train, and the total training has 50 epochs.
 The randomness in cropping was not able to effectively capture useful information and may cause the training to be confusing for the network.
 Besides, we find that most of the random generated patches are cropped from the same location of the image.
 That means, there are a large number of data repeatedly fed into the network, thus lead to the risk of over-fitting.
 Comparing the accuracy and F-measure of New-MP-Net (81.7% and 0.91) with Random-MP-Net (71.2% and F-measure 0.83), we can see that even using the same network architecture, the performance is impaired by using random-cropping strategy.